stackvana/microcule/ReadMe.md

 *Additional language support is both planned and welcomed.
 Please open a Pull Request if you wish to see a specific language added*

+<a name="plugins"></a>
 ## Plugins

 `stack` can be optionally extended through a simple `app.use()` based plugin architecture.
 Plugins are standard Node.js Express.js middlewares.
-This means can use any existing Node.js middleware as a `stack` plugin, or re-use any `stack` plugin as a middleware in any existing Node application.
+This means you can use any existing Node.js middleware as a `stack` plugin, or re-use any `stack` plugin as a middleware in any existing Node application.

 **Available Plugins**